btahir/MyReadsApp-React-Project-1/README.md

 ## Project Summary

-This app is built using React.js.
-The app's purpose is to create a bookshelf usng an API and be able to move around books to different shelves (Currently Reading, Want To Read, Read).
-We can also do keyword searches on the API to add new books.
+MyReads is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+It leverages React.js to set and update the different states (categories) of your books.

 ## Pre-requisites